-1 For Windows 2000, right-click My Network Places, click Properties, then double-click Local Area Connection.

-For Windows NT, right-click Network Neighborhood, then click Properties > Protocols.

-- 2 Check the list for Internet Protocol (TCP/IP). - 3 If TCP/IP is not in the list, click Add, then follow the instructions for installing TCP/IP.
+- 1 Right-click My Network Places, click Properties, then double-click Local Area Connection. - 2 Check the list for Internet Protocol (TCP/IP). - 3 If TCP/IP is not in the list, click Add, then follow the instructions for installing TCP/IP.